hashicorp/terraform-aws-consul-ecs/examples/locality-aware-routing/README.md

 ![Example architecture](https://github.com/hashicorp/terraform-aws-consul-ecs/blob/main/_docs/locality-aware-routing-arch.png?raw=true)

+This terraform example does the following

+1. Create an ECS service with a single task that runs the client application's container.
-This terraform example deploys a client application and two server application tasks spread across available within the same AWS region.
-The consul server is also deployed as an ECS task along with an ECS controller.
+2. Create another ECS service with two tasks spread across available zones within the same AWS region.
+These tasks host the server application's container.
+3. The consul server is also deployed as an ECS task along with an ECS controller.

 ## Requirements